 Since the invention of the motorcycle in the late 1800s, many countries around the world have developed their own brands and styles, with each having their share of admirers and detractors, often preferring American over European brands or vice versa.
-Do an internet search on the best motorcycle and you’ll see thousands of different opinions, many of them very valid and objective, and some purely subjective.
+Do an internet search on the best motorcycle brands and you’ll see thousands of different opinions, many of them very valid and objective, and some purely subjective.
 Here’s a quick guide to some of the differences between them so you can make up your own mind.

 When people think of the words “American motorcycle”, they most likely conjure up images of Harley-Davidsons, possibly with outlaw motorcyclists seated on them.
 Yet there are many brands which were born in the US, which very quickly embraced the motorcycle for cruising on its many highways.